T.J. Warren scores 27 points, Suns beat Spurs 116-96

 FIRST START

-"Just bringing in a young guy, young energy, young voice and he is our voice," Suns head coach Igor Kokoskov said of Bridges.
+"Just bringing in a young guy, young energy, young voice and he is our voice," Kokoskov said of Bridges.

 QUICK POP ON BOOKER